 Yopp finally has a Patreon!
 You can now show your support for this blog directly: just become a patron and give monthly contributions, rewards starting at just $1!

-CN: general discussion of oppression and silencing of marginalized people I argue with people on the internet a lot.
+I argue with people on the internet a lot.
 It’s a hobby that’s not for the faint of heart and the majority of people I talk to don’t have a clear understanding of why I do it.
 A lot of them think it’s for shallow reasons, like needing to be right or looking for something to be angry about.
-“YELLING AT PEOPLE ON THE INTERNET …Read More
+“YELLING AT PEOPLE ON THE INTERNET ACCOMPLISHES NOTHING,” a person on the internet yelled at me.

 The idea of “Social Justice Warrior” can be expanded into other rpg classes, until you have a full team to fight in the resistance.
 But healers are few and far between.